microsoft/datashaper/javascript/tables/docs/tables.api.md

 // Warning: (ae-missing-release-tag) "readTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function readTable(input: Blob, format: DataFormat, options?: ParserOptions): Promise<ColumnTable>;
+export function readTable(input: Blob | undefined, format: DataFormat, options?: ParserOptions): Promise<ColumnTable | undefined>;

 // Warning: (ae-missing-release-tag) "rows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //